Air Force Association South Australian Division Incorporated

 Governor of South Australia

-The RAAF Association (SA Division) is a not for profit organization dedicated to providing services for the benefit of and in the interest of members; ex members and deceased former members of Her Majesty’s Air Forces and their dependants, and other persons approved under the RAAF Association (SA Division) Constitution.
+The Air Force Association (SA Division) is a not for profit organization dedicated to providing services for the benefit of and in the interest of members, current and ex members of the RAAF and their dependants, former members of Her Majesty’s Air Forces , and other persons approved under the Air Force Association (SA Division) Constitution.